One of the most exciting phases of pregnancy is finding out the sex of your baby and...

 What are the symptoms of postpartum depression?

 Many of the symptoms are similar to those found in major depressive disorder.
 In addition to feeling 'down' or having a depressed mood, you may have one or more of the following on a daily or near-daily basis: negative thoughts toward the baby, thoughts of death or suicide, fear of harming the baby, fear of harming the self, irritability, agitation, decreased appetite, difficulty concentrating, confusion, feelings of guilt, regret or worthlessness, feelings of socially isolation or withdrawal, and trouble sleeping.
 Some women may only show one or two of these symptoms, and others may show several over the course of a few days.
-Sometimes it can be very difficult for a new mother to recognize that she might have postpartum depression, so it is always best to consult a medical professional; in fact, your child's pediatrician is usually trained and quite good at picking up the signs of postpartum depression.
+Sometimes it can be very difficult for a new mother to recognize that she might have postpartum depression, so it is always best to consult a medical professional; speak with your OB/GYN or child's pediatrician about your concerns.

 What is the treatment for postpartum depression?

 Many women are successfully treated with psychological therapy, such as cognitive-behavioral therapy, which can provide a mother with strategies and guidance to help them through this difficult time.
-Sometimes your doctor may choose to give medication in addition to therapy, such as nortriptyline, paroxetine, and sertraline, which are all thought to be safe for breastfeeding mothers.
+Sometimes your doctor may choose to give medication in addition to therapy, and some are thought to be safe for breastfeeding mothers.
 Treatment usually lasts from 3 to 6 months, depending on the severity of symptoms, and the mother's progress.
-Remember that most mothers, despite having postpartum depression, are fantastic and loving mothers!
+Remember that having postpartum depression does not mean that you are not a fantastic and loving mother!
 Treatment can help them feel that way within themselves and also help their relationships with others, such as their spouse, friends and family members.

 If you think that you might have postpartum depression, or if you are having thoughts of harming yourself or your baby, seek immediate medical help (call 9-1-1).